RoyTheunissen/GUID-Finder/README.md

 It is guaranteed to find *every* possible reference.

+## Use Cases
+- You want to remove a script, but before you do you want to check where it's being used.
+- There's a problem with a shader, so you want to find all the materials that use that shader.
+- You're cleaning up a folder called `Archived` but you want to check that the Scriptable Object inside is genuinely not being used any more.
+- Etc.

 ## Getting Started

 - Open the GUID Finder window via `Window > Search > GUID Finder`